ItsSheepish/Origins-Evolved-MIAFG/README.md

 + You will gain buffs in warm biomes (e.g. Desert) and debuffs in cold biomes (e.g. Snowy Plains)
 + You can only eat meat (except for bottled items)
 + You have 5 extra inventory spaces which do not drop on death
-+ You have a pocket dimension (only desert biome): no other mobs or players can be sent here, **it is just a world where you can build**
 + You can toggle shadow mode (which lasts for 30 seconds)

    - In *Shadow Mode*: You see in a darker tone, you are much faster, you are able to phase into and out of blocks, you are able to become the shadow of a player/mob (mount/ride any mob you right-click).
 This mode lasts for 30 seconds unless interrupted; it can be cancelled at any time and recharged when the sun is above you (not blocked by any full blocks).
-   - You will have an increased hunger drain while in this mod however, and it **will not** kick you out of the toggle if you start taking hunger damage therefore it is important you keep an eye on it.
+   - You will have an increased hunger drain while in this mode and you **will not** be kicked out of the toggle if you start taking hunger damage therefore it is important you keep an eye on it.
 It *will* kick you out of the mode if you take damage from a player.
 <!--near complete-->
 </details>

 <details>
-<summary>Valkyrie</summary>
+<summary>Valkyrie (To Be Reviewed)</summary>

 >"A trained fighter with a knack for a sword ready to assist and guide others into the afterlife safely"
 <!--review charlie's origin when at home-->